meghaduaa/CCTV_Tracking_System/README.md

 ## Usage Notes

--The system delays prompting for suspect selection until at least 1 second has passed and valid tracking IDs are visible on-screen.
+- The system delays prompting for suspect selection until at least 1 second has passed and valid tracking IDs are visible on-screen.
--The suspect can be re-selected every 10 seconds, which is useful if IDs change or if you want to switch targets.
+- The suspect can be re-selected every 10 seconds, which is useful if IDs change or if you want to switch targets.
--If you press Enter without typing an ID, the current suspect continues to be tracked.
+- If you press Enter without typing an ID, the current suspect continues to be tracked.

 ## Requirements